Development Scale Liquid-Liquid/Gas-Liquid Separators

 Membranes

-A variety of membranes for your Zaiput separator are available to optimize separation performance and throughput.
+A variety of membranes for your Zaiput separator are available to optimize phase separation performance and throughput.
 Membranes are available in both hydrophobic and hydrophilic, they are low cost and easy to replace.

 Membrane selection process:

-The key parameters for identifying a suitable membrane for separation are the interfacial tension between the two phases and the viscosity of the permeating phase (this has an effect on throughput of the device).
+The key parameters for identifying a suitable membrane for phase separation are the interfacial tension between the two phases and the viscosity of the permeating phase (this has an effect on throughput of the device).

 In general, the lower the interfacial tension, the smaller the pore size needs to be.
 However, smaller pore size reduces the maximum viscosity that can be accommodated by the membrane.